smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 ## Keeping both features behind the same feature gate
 We considered keeping both features behind the same feature gate.
 There is no significant difference in the complexity of implementation.
-We do not see any benefit in keeping them behind a same feature-gate as this will only result in increase of compile time when users are not in need of one of the feature.
+We do not see any benefit in keeping them behind the same feature gate as this will only increase compile time when users do not need one of the features.

 ## Different feature gates for different data types
-We considered implementing different feature gates for output, input and their corresponding data types.
+We considered implementing different feature gates for output, input, and their corresponding data types.
 For example, output and input types can have `output-serde-*` and `input-serde-*`.
-We are unable to do this as relevant meta data is not available during the code-gen.
+We are unable to do this as relevant metadata is not available during the code-gen.

 Changes checklist